16 Loan Programs for Low-income and Minority Homebuyers

 TD Bank has several affordable mortgage programs for low-income homebuyers.
 Each program has down payments as low as 3% and a minimum credit score of 620.

-• Right Step Mortgage has no income limits for properties in low-income census tracts and no borrower-paid mortgage insurance.
+- TD Right Step Mortgage has no income limits for properties in low-income census tracts and no borrower-paid mortgage insurance.

 U.S. Bank

 U.S. Bank invested in a program called the U.S. Bank Access Commitment.
 It partnered with national and local nonprofits to increase homeownership education and access for racially diverse communities.
-While they don’t have specific mortgages available, they have home-buying resources that connect you with home-buying programs in their markets.
+Their U.S. Bank Access Home Loan offers:

 Wells Fargo

-That meaningful action manifests as a $210 million investment and private-public partnerships with the National Urban League and UnidosUS to help Black and Hispanic communities purchase homes via “Wealth Opportunities Restored through Homeownership” (WORTH) Grants.
+Wells Fargo is focusing on helping communities of color, with a $210 million investment and private-public partnerships with the National Urban League and UnidosUS to help Black and Hispanic communities purchase homes via “Wealth Opportunities Restored through Homeownership” (WORTH) Grants.
 The shift in focus is part of a strategic realignment for the bank.

-Tips when applying for a down payment assistance or loan program
+Tips when applying for down payment assistance or a loan program

 Understand what’s in the loan agreement